-Buffalo has two centuries of newspaper history dating back to the Buffalo Gazette, which began publishing in 1811.
+Buffalo has over two centuries of newspaper history dating back to the Buffalo Gazette, which began publishing in 1811.
 These surviving newspapers are on microfilm in various libraries.
 They are gradually being digitized for online access.
 Below are the largest collections, online and offline, of Buffalo-area newspapers.
 If the newspaper you need is not online, check with an offline owner.

 You may also like our Buffalo Deaths Page and this timeline of selected Buffalo newspapers, 1818 to the present.

 |The Buffalo News website has full text articles going back to 1988.||Mix of free and fee|